Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Results

-This becomes apparent when we combine [0, -10, -10, 0, 0] with the code that represent the word \textit{suit} ([1, 0, 0, 0, 0]) and set both to extreme values ([5, -10, -10, 0, 0]).
+This becomes more apparent when we combine [0, -10, -10, 0, 0] with the code that represents the word \textit{suit} ([1, 0, 0, 0, 0]) and set both to extreme values ([5, -10, -10, 0, 0]).
 When the latent code $c$ is compositionally combined in such a way, we get a clear case of a compositional concatenation in the output: \textit{suit year}.
-We generate 5 outputs and they are all near identical and contain the \textit{suit year} concatenation.
+We generate 5 outputs with different latent space values, and find that they all contain the \textit{suit year} concatenation.
 When we combine [0, -10, -10, 0, 0] with the value that represents \textit{rag}, we get a clear output containing \textit{rag year}.
 We can thus causally intervene and compositionally force the desired lexical concatenated items in the outputs.
-This happens in the model that was only trained on single right-padded word inputs.
-While such a clear causal relationship between the compositionality of the latent code and the compositionality of the concatenated outputs exist for a subset of codes and not all codes, this is clearly a step towards a compositional representation of concatenation.
+This happens in Model 1, which was only trained on single right-padded word inputs.
+While such a clear causal relationship between the compositionality of the latent code and the compositionality of the concatenated outputs exists for a subset of codes and not all codes, this is a step towards a compositional representation of concatenation.

-Compositionality is even more pronounced in the second right-padded one-word model (Experiment 2).
-The model, trained on ten words, learns to represent words with unique one hot codes.
-For example, [1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0] represents the word \textit{dark}, etc. Again, setting the values of the code to extreme values (in line with \citealt{begus19,begusCiw}) reveals the underlying value of each code and results in a single lexical item in the output at near categorical levels.
+Compositionality is even more pronounced in Model 2.
+The model, trained on ten words, learns to represent words with unique one-hot codes.
+For example, [1, 0, 0, 0, 0, 0, 0, 0, 0, 0] represents the word \textit{dark}, etc. Again, setting the values of the code to extreme values (in line with \citealt{begus19,begusCiw}) reveals the underlying value of each code and results in a single lexical item in the output at near categorical levels.